peacefixation/peacefixation.github.io/_posts/2017-08-30-vim-add-offset-macro.md

 8<br />
 9<br />

 First a quick Vim refresher.
 Vim has modes.
 Normal mode is for navigation and text manipulation, everything you type is interpreted as a command.
-You can use commands like `gg` to go the start of the file, `G` to go to the end of the file, `$` to go to the end of the line, etc. You can return to Normal mode from another mode by pressing `ESC`.
+You can use commands like `gg` to go the start of the file, `G` to go to the end of the file, `$` to go to the end of the line, etc. You can return to normal mode from another mode by pressing `ESC`.
 Command-line mode is for Vim commands.
-You enter Command-line mode by pressing `:`, then you enter your command.
-For example `:set nu` turns line numbering on. `:help  Command-line-mode` opens the help file for Command-line-mode.
-With that out of the way, we are going to record a macro and then execute it by running a normal mode command from Command-line mode with the `normal` command.
+You enter command-line mode by pressing `:`, then you enter your command.
+For example `:set nu` turns line numbering on. `:help  command-line-mode` opens the help file for command-line-mode.
+With that out of the way, we are going to record a macro and then execute it by running a cormal mode command from command-line mode with the `normal` command.
 Vim is complicated. :)

 Create a file with the numbers 1-9 on consequtive lines.
 Press `ESC` to make sure we're in normal mode.
 Now we will record a macro called `a`:

-- press `qa` to start recording
+- type `qa` to start recording
 - type `10` and press `Ctrl-A` to increment the first number by 10
-- press `q` to stop recording
+- type `q` to stop recording

 You can use `:u` to undo the last command to revert that change, alternatively type `10` and press `Ctrl-X` to decrement the number by 10.

-Now we will apply the macro to every line in the file:
+Now we will apply the macro to every line in the file, from normal mode:

-- enter `:%normal! @a`
+- type `:%normal! @a`

 Let's dissect that command.